 The main difference between the 2D and 3D NAND is the vertical stacking of memory cells into multiple layers (typically from 32 to over 200 layers).
 In the 3D NAND, the cells are organized in a vertical string structure (3D Pillar structure).
 A NAND string has multiple memory cells connected in series within a vertical column.

-The horizontal control lines connecting to the control gates are called the wordlines.
+The horizontal control lines connecting to the control gates are referred to as wordlines.
 However, the vertical lines connecting to the source/drain of the cells in a string are called bitlines.
-The bitlines handle the data transfer during read/write operations while the wordlines control these read/write operations.
+The bitlines handle the data transfer during read/write operations, while the wordlines control these read/write operations.

 Programming, Reading, and Erasing the Data

-Again, the data is stored in the form of a charge but this time, it will be kept in the charge-trap flash inside of a floating gate.
+Again, the data is stored in the form of a charge, but this time, it will be kept in the charge-trap flash inside of a floating gate.
 They trap the electrons or program a memory cell, and a high voltage is applied to the control gate while the bitline and wordline of the same page are active.
 The process of injecting the electrons is again the Fowler-Nordheim (FN) tunneling.
-The trapped electrons will change the threshold voltage which will then determine the bit value inside the cell.
-Just like the 2D NAND, multi-level cells (MLC, TLC, and QLC) use multiple voltage levels to represent multiple bits in a single cell.
+The trapped electrons will change the threshold voltage, which will then determine the bit value inside the cell.
+Similar to 2D NAND, multi-level cells (MLC, TLC, and QLC) utilize multiple voltage levels to represent multiple bits in a single cell.

 Over time, this data tends to leak out of the cells in both 2D and 3D NAND.
 However, 3D NAND using the Charge-Trap rather than the floating gate is much more effective in holding the charge.
-Also, the cell size is bigger in the 3D NAND which contributes to the overall data retention.
+Additionally, the cell size is larger in the 3D NAND, which contributes to improved overall data retention.

 The architecture of 3D NAND